kevin-chalmers/set10108/labs/lab06/README.md

 ## Performance Evaluation of MPI

 We will now look at a how we measure latency and bandwidth using MPI.
 These values are essential if you undertake any serious distribution of tasks and data communication.
-However, you wil probably find that the stated network speed is what we get in a lab environment.
+However, you will probably find that the stated network speed is what we get in a lab environment.

 ### Measuring Latency